 7. Ensure you have Coverage

-If your anything like me- you don’t like paying for insurance.
+If you are anything like me- you don’t like paying for insurance.
 And if your goal is to become financially independent- you might think that you should only have a minimal amount of insurance possible to keep your insurance expenses low.

 Insurance is not often talked about in the financial independence community.
 But it is important.
 The more financially independent you become- the more wealth you are likely to have.
 Therefore your insurance will also need to increase.
 Otherwise, a major event may see your financially independent lifestyle go down the drain.

-If you’re shopping around for car insurance, and you’d like to get the first month of your insurance free, then consider getting a quote with Cove- a NZ based car insurer.
-If you decide to switch to them using my link they’ll give you the first month free (Up to $100) and they’ll even offer to help cancel your current car insurance policy.
+If you’re shopping around for car insurance and you’d like to get the first month of your insurance free, then consider getting a quote with Cove- an NZ-based car insurer.
+If you decide to switch to them using my link, they’ll give you the first month free (Up to $100), and they’ll even offer to help cancel your current car insurance policy.

 8. Get out of Debt and Stay Out

 Whatever the reason for getting into debt, there are always ways to get out of debt.
 And to minimise the cost of your debt.
 And once the debt is gone, stay out of debt.
 You don’t want to be drowning in debt.